Upstate Food Co-op Weekly Update Dec 15 - Dec 20, 2014

 Innovation Task Force Update: The last meeting was Thursday, Nov.
 6th at 7pm the Central-Clemson Library.
 Minutes from previous meetings are located here.
 If you have ideas or want to be involved please contactTheresa PizzutoorSara Newton.

 We have an additional local produce supplier, Eastatoee Community Farm from Sunset, S.C.
-We are expecting squash.
+We have arugula, turnips, squash and radishes.

 It is double wrapped and inner sealed so keeps well for a long time in the freezer. http://www.dimpfbreadex.com/dbx2k-index.htm If we do not meet our minimum of 40 loaves then the order will be pushed forward 2 more weeks.